-- 10 A School Crossing signal warrant is provided in Section 4C.06. - Engineering studies determine the appropriate measures developed at school crossings.
+- A School Crossing signal warrant is provided in Section 4C.06.
+10 - Street closures are authorized by local ordinance or resolution on streets crossing or dividing school grounds when necessary 11 for the protection of persons attending the school.
+Refer to CVC 21102. - Engineering studies determine the appropriate measures developed at school crossings.
 The devices and treatments described herein are for use in school zones and do not preclude use of other devices and treatments described elsewhere in this document.
-Types of school pedestrian measures that can be considered can include: - A. Warning signs and markings.